 How to apply

-- Budget (including any other funding).
+- What is your proposed budget (including any other funding)?

 Australian households have faced energy prices that have doubled over the last ten years.
 Their level of trust in the energy market is low.
 Consumers are not confident they have the information or tools to make choices about energy offers or their use, and they often struggle to find a trusted voice to give them accurate advice that aligns with the way they and their families live.